THE NEW JERUSALEM

 The Kingdom of Heaven is at hand.
 Let us serve the Lord Jesus now and enter the Kingdom, preparing ourselves for the new world of righteousness that soon is to come to the earth.

-For here we do not have an enduring city, but we are looking for the city that is to come.
-(Hebrews 13:14—NIV)
+For here we have no continuing city, but we seek the one to come.
+(Hebrews 13:14)

 (“The New Jerusalem”, 3887-1)